 - Are entitled to overtime for working in excess of 40 hours per week.

 - May use paid-time-off (PTO) or take time off unpaid depending on policy.

-- Are paid full salary if any work is performed during the work week unless the employee misses a day for personal reasons (If the office is open but the employee chooses to stay home, that’s considered a personal reason.).
+- Are paid a full salary if any work is performed during the workweek unless the employee misses a day for personal reasons.
+If the office is open but the employee chooses to stay home, that’s considered a personal reason.

-Communication with employees is key during and after a storm.
+It's important to communicate with your employees before, during, and after a storm.
 Here are some ways you can connect:

-- Set up a toll free number with a message for employees to check regularly (include the date and time of last update).
+- Set up a toll-free number with a message for employees to check regularly (include the date and time of the last update).

 - Post messages for employees on your intranet.